mknejp/dotvariant/README.md

 var i = variant.Match((int x) => x, 42); // i = 42
 var j = variant.Match((int x) => x, () => 1337); // j = 1337
 ```
-The real power behind variants, however, comes from visitation, where you provide the variant with a delegate for each possible type.
+Until now all you could do was get a single type of value out of the variant using `Match` or `TryMatch`, and these two functions are designed to do only that.
+The real power behind variants, however, comes from visitation, where you provide a delegate to handle each possibility.
 ```csharp
 string GetContainedType(MyVariant variant)
 {